andrewcooke/choochoo/docs/command-summary.md

-## default-config
+## config

-    > ch2 default-config
+    > ch2 config default

 Generate a simple initial configuration.

-Please see the documentation at http://andrewcooke.github.io/choochoo
+Please see the documentation at http://andrewcooke.github.io/choochoo - you have a lot more options!

+    > ch2 config check --no-config --no-data

+Check that the current database is empty.